Posted on February 17, 2014 by infogrip-tech

 Owning a computer is critical in today’s world.
-With great websites, social media and easy email communication, it’s easy to see why most people want to have a computer in their home or office.
+With great websites, social media and easy email communication, it’s not hard to see why the majority of people want to have a computer or laptop in their home or workplace.

 There are times when computers don’t operate as planned.
 It’s hard sitting at your desk ready to play a game or work on a document only to find that your computer isn’t being cooperative.

 Nine times out of ten computer repairs need professional help.
 A computer technician is specially trained to check the problem and offer the best possible solution.

 Some computer repairs you might want to try doing on your own..
 These are usually small fixes that can be handled with a couple of Google searches and some attention to detail.

 An example of a computer repair that you might be able to take care of yourself is cleaning the computer or replacement of the computer’s battery or fan.
 A spick and span computer will prevent the computer from overheating.
 Computer fans are dust magnets.

 You can clean out your computer with compressed air which will usually keep the computer from shutting down do to overheating and cut fan noise.
 Most computers have a fan inside of it.
 This fan is used to keep the computer’s internal parts cool.
 It’s essential that the fan works properly to make sure that the computer doesn’t become overheated.
 Typically, but it depends on the environment, it is ideal to blow out the inside and outside of the computer twice a year to prevent dust build up.

 You will know when your fan might not be working right because you notice a different sound when you start or run your computer.
 Instead of taking it to a computer repair shop, take a moment to test the fan.